Orbital (band): 1994 breakthrough

 Orbital won an NME award for Vibes Best Dance Act early in 1994, but it was their headline appearance at the Glastonbury Festival on 25 June 1994 that brought them most attention.
 Q magazine classed it as one of the top 50 gigs of all time, and in 2002 included Orbital in their list of "50 Bands to See Before You Die".

 Crucially, the expanded TV coverage of the 1994 Glastonbury Festival by Channel 4 meant that Orbital's set reached a huge audience, in what is regarded as a pivotal moment.
 Speaking to The Guardian in 2013 about the gig, Paul Hartnoll commented: "I didn't know how much of an impact it would have.
 Being young myself, I just thought, 'It's about time – of course we should have acid house at Glastonbury'.
 It used to annoy me.
 I just used to think it should be happening."

 Orbital gave an improvisational element to live electronic music as the brothers mixed and sequenced their tracks on the fly, wearing their trademark head-mounted torches behind banks of equipment.
 Orbital were one of the few electronic acts invited to play at Woodstock '94.

 The third album, Snivilisation, was released in August 1994.
 Alison Goldfrapp provided vocals on a couple of the tracks, including the single "Are We Here?".
 This track also included a sample from "Man at C&A" by The Specials.
 Among the remixes of "Are We Here?" was "Criminal Justice Bill?" – four minutes of silence, a reference to the Criminal Justice and Public Order Act 1994, which was in part intended to clamp down on the rave scene which had given birth to Orbital.
 The other track with Goldfrapp vocals, "Sad But True", was remixed for the Times Fly EP, the band's only release in 1995.

 The single "The Box" was released in April 1996, reaching number 11 in the UK, and its parent album In Sides, released in May 1996, became their second Top Five album.
 In Sides has since come to be one of their most critically well-regarded works.
 As with the previous album, there was a vague theme of ecological disaster and dissatisfaction with society.

 The following year, the duo contributed to film soundtracks (The Saint, Event Horizon, Spawn) and enjoyed the biggest singles of their career, with a live version of "Satan" and their reworking of the aforementioned The Saint theme both reaching number three in the UK.
 The In Sides track "Out There Somewhere (Part 2)" was also included in the long-awaited game series relaunch of Test Drive 4.

-Orbital would go on to aid the Mortal Kombat film soundtrack in reaching Platinum selling status during 1995, with a remix of "Halcyon", which can be heard during the final scene of the film.
+Orbital contributed to the Mortal Kombat film soundtrack, which reached Platinum selling status during 1995: a remix of "Halcyon" can be heard during the final scene of the film.

+Orbital headlined Organic '96 Music Festival on 22 June 1996 at the Snow Valley Ski Resort in Running Springs, California.
+This festival also featured Underworld, Chemical Brothers, The Orb, and Meat Beat Manifesto.